XenoZLH/XenoZLH/README.md

 - 👋 Hi, I’m @XenoZLH
-- 👀 I’m interested in a large variety of AI and computer vision researches, especially 3d vision and AIGC related tasks.
+- 👀 I’m interested in a large variety of AI and computer vision researches, especially multimodal LMs and AIGC related tasks.
   Also pay attention to new deep learning frame such as self-supervised learning, world model, etc.
 - 🌱 I’m currently learning object detection and semi-supervised learning.
 <!--- - 💞️ I’m looking to collaborate on ... --->